Changhong Zhao, Assistant Professor

 jointly optimizes the on/off status of power lines and the generations, loads,

-and power flows, for more reliable, economical, and sustainable operation.
+and power flows, for more reliable and efficient operation.

 -